vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 ## Prerequisite

 In order to execute the `get_fixed_issues.sh` script, you need to install the tool `jq`.
-On mac  On macOS this can be done by running
+On macOS this can be done by running

 ```bash
 brew install jq